 - What is whey protein and how is whey protein made?

 - How can you get more whey protein in your daily diet?

-- And is whey protein good for you?
+- Is whey protein good for you?

-So if you want to find out more about the nutritional value of this popular protein supplement, read on!
+If you want to find out more about the nutritional value of this popular protein supplement, read on!

 A complete protein that is gluten-free and suitable for vegetarians

 First of all, what is whey protein and how is it made?
 Whey is one of the main proteins found in cow’s milk and formed during the cheese-making process.
 Throughout history it has been known for its high nutritional value.